PatnamMadhu/VelmaAi/replit.md

   * Integrated context indicators showing when personal background is being used
   * Enhanced voice input with technical term correction for hands-free practice
   * Fixed voice input to capture only current voice input while maintaining intelligent context for follow-ups
-  * Implemented smart context manager that detects follow-up questions and uses focused conversation history
+  * Implemented smart context manager that detects follow-up questions and uses focused conversation history (last 1-2 Q&A exchanges)
   * Enhanced voice recognition with session-based tracking to prevent conversation history accumulation
   * Optimized for sub-second streaming responses with intelligent question routing and clean interaction flow
 - June 14, 2025.
 Complete UI redesign with futuristic elegant theme